 There are 1.1 million children in the UK with asthma.
 Each classroom in the UK has on average three children suffering from asthma.
 Surveys show around two thirds of them will have an asthma attack during the school day.
 The so-called ‘September Surge’ could be due to several factors:

-Here are our top ten tips to helping your child avoid the asthma spike:
+Here are our top seven tips to helping your child avoid the asthma spike:

 Spotting the signs